-Although randomness may be explicitly introduced by algorithmic CAD tools, there are significant differences between this type of randomness and natural randomness caused by the printing process.
-Although most CAD tools are for human designers, there are generative or algorithmic design tools, such as OpenSCAD [Wik b], which can be used for generating randomized pattern by using random number generators.
-However, there are two differences; one is that, unlike explicit randomness, natural randomness is generated by a deterministically designed printing process similar to conventional method, and the other is that natural randomness generates much finer structures such as above patterns than explicit randomness.
+Although randomness may be explicitly introduced by algorithmic CAD tools, there are significant differences between printing-process-generated randomness and toolgenerated one.
+Most CAD tools are for human designers, but there are also generative or algorithmic design tools, such as OpenSCAD [Wik b].
+Algorithmic design tools can be used for generating randomized pattern using random number generators.
+However, there are two significant differences.
+One difference is the printing process in the latter is (should be) deterministic as same as conventional deterministic CAD usage.
+The other difference is that it is difficult to generate very fine structures similar to ones generated by the former, such as above patterns.